New updates announced by IRCC for the Intra-Company Transfers Program

 What is the International Mobility Program (IMP)?

-The International Mobility Program lets employers get work permits for foreign workers through Intra-Company Transfers without needing a Labour Market Impact Assessment (LMIA).
+The International Mobility Program lets employers get work permits for foreign workers through Intra-Company Transfers ICT without needing a Labour Market Impact Assessment (LMIA).
 LMIAs ensure that hiring a foreign worker doesn’t harm the Canadian job market.
 Getting a work permit with an LMIA usually takes more time and effort for employers, so the IMP offers a quicker option for qualified companies.

 Find out if you are eligible to get in Canada

-Stricter rules for Intra-Company Transferees (ICT)
+Stricter rules for Intra-Company Transfers (ICT)

 The new rules require officers to make sure that any foreign company applying for ICT meets the criteria of a multinational corporation (MNC).
 The company must have “revenue-generating operations in at least two countries before setting up in Canada.”